 Mobile UX tends to be a little bit cleaner and closer to western tastes, probably because apps on your phone don’t need to wait for the network to fetch the next page.
 But there are different UX patterns local consumers are used to.
 You can find a really useful article here that describes these key patterns.

 Key starting point recommendations:

-China is such an important market, you’ll need to engage it in a customised, targeted way.
+China is such an important market, so you’ll need to engage it in a customized, targeted way.
 This means you’ll need a specific digital engagement strategy to make sure people are able to find and engage with your brand.
-This requires local IT infrastructure strategy as well as custom mobile and social development effort.
+This requires local IT infrastructure strategy, as well as custom mobile and social development effort.
 Let us know if we can help!